Shtulim: History

 The moshav was founded in 1950 by Jewish refugees from Yemen, with the name taken from a passage in the Book of Psalms 92:13: "They are planted in the house of the Lord, they flourish in the courts of our God."

-Shtulim was built the land of the Palestinian village of Isdud, which was depopulated in 1948.
+Shtulim was built at a site near the former Palestinian village of Isdud, which was depopulated in the 1948 Arab-Israeli War.

 It has been flooded multiple times due to its proximity to two rivers.